 Thanks for being part of the Ontario Health Study (OHS).
 Several promising research projects are already underway using the data you’ve provided — and there are many more to come.
 That’s why it’s important for you to stay involved!
 By completing our follow-up questionnaires, you’ll help give researchers across Canada even more data to work with to improve how cancer and chronic disease are detected and treated.

-The OHS COVID-19 Questionnaire is now available to participants.
-Launched in spring 2020 in response to the COVID-19 / Coronavirus pandemic, this questionnaire asks many questions relating to each participant’s experience during this time, including:
+The OHS COVID-19 Questionnaire is now closed.
+Launched in spring 2020 in response to the COVID-19 / Coronavirus pandemic, this questionnaire asked many questions relating to each participant’s experience during this time, including:

-- Your current health conditions and risk factors for COVID-19
+- Your health conditions and risk factors for COVID-19

 - The impact the pandemic has had on your mental, emotional, social and financial wellbeing, what kind of support network you have around you, and how your job status may have been affected